 Therefore, a family therapist may have to perform many different roles and requires a great deal of training, formal education, and license to ensure that he or she is capable of handling such delicate matters.

-Every therapist, whatever training they have undergone, whatever methods they apply, and whatever treatment techniques they prefer, must ensure, at the minimum, the treatment of:
+Every therapist, whatever training they have undergone, whatever methods they apply, and whatever treatment techniques they prefer during family counselling, must ensure, at the minimum, the treatment of:

 - Severe differences of opinion due to generational gaps

 - Discord arising due to children marrying out of family traditions

 - Depression and anxiety

 - Sexuality and gender fluidity issues

 - Extra-marital affairs and infidelity